-CHARLOTTE AMALIE — A rogue U.S. Transportation Security Administration (TSA) officer who allegedly duct taped about 2.2 pounds of cocaine to his underwear prior to boarding a flight to Puerto Rico had his day in court in St. Thomas yesterday.
+CHARLOTTE AMALIE — A St. Thomas man who allegedly taped about 2.35 pounds of cocaine to his underwear prior to boarding a flight to Puerto Rico had his day in court yesterday.

-Former TSA officer Miguel Batista, Jr., 26, appeared before U.S. District Judge Curtis Gomez for an advice of rights hearing after being taken into custody by U.S. Homeland Security Investigations (HSI) at the Cyril E. King Airport.
+Miguel Batista, Jr., 26, of St. Thomas appeared before U.S. District Judge Curtis Gomez for an advice of rights hearing after being taken into custody by U.S. Homeland Security Investigations (HSI) at the Cyril E. King Airport.

 Batista, Jr. was charged with possession with intent to distribute cocaine, U.S. Attorney Gretchen C.F.
 Shappert said.

 At the conclusion of the hearing, Judge Gomez remanded Batista, Jr. to federal custody, pending his detention hearing on October 16, 2019.

 According to court records, on Saturday, October 12, 2019, Batista, Jr. presented himself to the Customs and Border Protection (CBP) pre-departure checkpoint in an attempt to board Jet Blue flight #1035 to San Juan, PR.
 Batista Jr. was referred to secondary inspection where CBP officers noticed that he was wearing a suspicious under garment.

 When questioned about the under garment, Batista, Jr. told CBP officers that he was in a car accident and had to wear the garment for support.
 Further inspection revealed a hard, brick-shaped object concealed under Batista, Jr.’s under garment and duct taped to his left torso.

 After removing the brick-shaped object, CBP officers discovered a vacuum-sealed package covered in blue and white wrapping paper which contained a white powdery substance.